 2. It Confuses Memory with Impact

 Just because I remember doesn't mean I am moved or persuaded or taught.
-I remember Donald Trump's talking point this year.
+I remember Donald Trump's talking points this year.
 Not convinced.
-If I can sing every McDonald's theme song for the last 30 years, does that mean I'm a customer.
+If I can sing every McDonald's theme song for the last 30 years, does that mean I'm a customer?
 Not me.
 Maybe you.
 Memory is a start, but it is never enough.

 Tufte analyzes how data visualization affect people's DECISIONS, not RECALL.
 In Visual Explanations, he spends a great deal of time on how John Snow used a map to understand how cholera worked and how bad analysis of data doomed The Challenger.
 The Borkin study has nothing to contribute here.